Victoria FulliloveSenior associate

-Specialist in clinical negligence and personal injury.
+Senior associate in the clinical negligence and personal injury team

-I am a clinical negligence and personal injury Solicitor at Anthony Collins Solicitors.
+I am a clinical negligence and personal injury solicitor at Anthony Collins Solicitors.
 I qualified in September 2012, after completing my training contract within the firm undertaking seats in construction, corporate litigation, clinical negligence and personal injury and personal planning and management.
 Prior to this, I worked as a legal assistant in the family department specialising in representing parents in care proceedings.

 I work as part of a team and with the head of the department, Rankeshwar Batta, on the most complex, maximum severity cases and work with him partnering organisations who support individuals that have a long term injury e.g. Child Brain Injury Trust.
 I also have sole responsibility for all aspects of clinical negligence and personal injury claims, with a wide range of cases from low-high value claims.